Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 21.28.51 UTC
+- WIB: Senin, 2 Desember 2024 22.28.50 UTC
-- WITA: Senin, 2 Desember 2024 22.28.51 UTC
+- WITA: Senin, 2 Desember 2024 23.28.50 UTC
-- WIT: Senin, 2 Desember 2024 23.28.51 UTC
+- WIT: Selasa, 3 Desember 2024 00.28.50 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature